sgothel/jogl/README.txt

 subsystem.

-Sven Gothel refactored the windowing subsystem layer to be generic, introduced the support for multiple GL profiles, realized NEWT and more..
+Sven Gothel refactored the windowing subsystem layer to be generic, introduced the support for multiple GL profiles, realized NEWT etc.
+Teamed up with Rami Santina, the new graph package was realized, exposing generic curve, text and UI support.

+Rami Santina researched and implemented the math behind the new graph package, published .. <FIXME: Add reference>, etc.

 The following individuals made significant contributions to various areas of the project (Alphabetical):